saatvikn/discord.js/README.md

 **⚠ But, this is a licensed repository so make sure to give me credit for my code!**

+## 📃 Information

+If you are new, then i suggest you go and check out the official discord.js guide https://discordjs.guide/ to get started, then you can come back here!

+For the documentation of the discord.js library refer to https://discord.js.org/ !

 ## ⚙ Setup

 Make sure to complete the `.env` file with your appropriate information.